-We already noted that using SHA-256(password) as key-derivation is insecure!
+SHA-256(password)as key-derivation is insecure!
 It is vulnerable to many attacks: brute-forcing, dictionary attacks, rainbow attacks and others, which may reverse the hash in practice and attacker can obtain the password.

 By design secure key derivation functions use salt (random number, which is different for each key derivation) + many iterations (to speed-down eventual password guessing process).
 This is a process, known as key stretching.